3. Building and Running CAM

 documentation. xmlchange

-commands are usually issued from the case
+commands are issued from the case

 directory which contains a soft link to its source code location.